-- Follicle stimulating hormone (FSH): It is a hormone of the order of gonadotrophins that acts on the ovary, favouring the development and maturation of ovarian follicles.
+- Follicle stimulating hormone (FSH): A hormone in the gonadotrophin group that acts on the ovary, favoring the development and maturation of ovarian follicles.

-- Luteinizing hormone (LH): It is another gonadotropin in charge of the final step of follicular maturation, ovulation and progesterone production in the luteum body.
+- Luteinizing hormone (LH): Another gonadotropin in charge of the final step of follicular maturation, ovulation and progesterone production in the luteum body.

-- Thyroid stimulating hormone (TSH): It is a hormone released in the pituitary that regulates the production of thyroid hormone in the thyroid gland.
+- Thyroid stimulating hormone (TSH): A hormone released in the pituitary that regulates the production of thyroid hormone in the thyroid gland.

-- Estradiol (E2): It is a hormone produced by the ovaries in the ovulatory follicle in response to Gonadotrophins (FSH) which, among other functions, allows to complete secondary sexual development and female sexual characteristics, stimulates maturation Of the ovum inside the follicle and activates the release of LH, thus inducing ovulation.
+- Estradiol (E2): A hormone produced by the ovaries in the ovulatory follicle in response to Gonadotrophins (FSH) which, among other functions, allows the body to complete secondary sexual development and female sexual characteristics, stimulates maturation of the ovum inside the follicle and activates the release of LH, thus inducing ovulation.
 In addition, together with progesterone, it intervenes in the preparation of the endometrium for embryonic implantation.

-- Progesterone (P4): It is a hormone, released mainly by the luteum body and the placenta (in case of pregnancy).
+- Progesterone (P4): A hormone, released mainly by the luteum body and the placenta (in case of pregnancy).
 It acts during the second phase of the menstrual cycle, preparing the endometrium for embryonic implantation.
-She is also in charge of maintaining pregnancy.
-If the pregnancy does not occur and its level decreases, it causes the expulsion of the endometrium that is known as menstruation.
+It is also in charge of maintaining pregnancy.
+If the pregnancy does not occur and its level decreases, it causes the expulsion of the endometrium also known as menstruation.

-- Antimülleriana hormone (AMH): This hormone is secreted by the immature follicles of the ovary so it is used as indicative of the ovarian reserve.
-It does not depend on mature eggs or gonadotrophins, i.e. it is not dependent on the menstrual cycle so it can be taken at any time.
+- Antimullerian hormone (AMH): This hormone is secreted by the immature follicles of the ovary.
+It is used as an indicative of the ovarian reserve.
+It does not depend on mature eggs or gonadotrophins, i.e., it is not dependent on the menstrual cycle so it can be taken at any time.

-- Free Triodotironina (T3): It is a hormone produced in the thyroid gland in response to the stimulation performed by TSH.
+- Free Triiodothyronine (T3): A hormone produced in the thyroid gland in response to the stimulation performed by TSH.
 It helps to evaluate thyroid function.